 This exam focus covers Exam Focus within Transition Metals (HT) for GCSE Chemistry.
-Revise Transition Metals (HT) in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Transition Metals (HT) in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 10 of 12 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position